nylander/GAAS/README.md

   * A) For the use through ***env***

     * A.1) Updates paths in the environment profiles to point to the correct GAAS repository location
     ```
     make install
     ```

+    * A.2) Dependencies
+      *  You might check that all dependencies are filled up.
+Depending the scripts you want to use, all dependencies are not required.
+      ```
+      make check
+      ```
+      * install the missing dependencies of your choice

-    * A.2) Load the correct profiles (add NBIS libs and tools to the PATH)
+    * A.3) Load the correct profiles (add NBIS libs and tools to the PATH)
     Three profiles are available to setup the necessary environment variables to use the scripts:

       * By default: